The dead do not die.

 Urmi’s parents were waiting on the patio.
 They looked relieved when they saw her and Jagan and took them inside.
 After a brief exchange, Jagan got up saying,

 “Ok then, Uncle and aunt, let me take leave for now.
-I will be there for the funeral rites.
+I will be there for the funeral rites tomorrow.
 If you need my help before that don’t hesitate to ring me up.”

 He got up to return to his home, a block away.